sgrowe/samrowe.io/content/cv.md

 **[Contractor via Planes Studio](https://www.planes.studio/)** | Oct 2022 – July 2023

-- Led development of React Native mobile application for Slice, the UK's first eSIM-only mobile network
+- Created iOS and Android mobile apps for [Slice](https://slicemobile.com), the UK's first eSIM-only mobile network
-  - Increased user acquisition by 40% through intuitive app design and seamless eSIM installation process
-  - Developed scalable GraphQL API server supporting multiple microservices with 99.9% uptime
+- Developed a scalable GraphQL API server, providing a unified interface to multiple backend microservices
-- Acted as Acting Tech Lead, managing critical production deployments and resolving complex technical challenges
+- Served as Acting Tech Lead during the Tech Lead's absence, managing critical production deployments and resolving complex technical challenges
-- Constructed marketing website using React and Next.js, integrating Dato CMS for dynamic content management
+- Constructed a marketing website using React and Next.js, integrating Dato CMS for dynamic content management
+- Dramatically speed up our end-to-end tests in CI, from roughly an hour to 20 minutes, by using sccache for distributed build caching

 ### Tech Lead | Vitamin London

 **Oct 2022 – July 2023**

-Key Projects and Achievements:

-- Developed a sophisticated drone video streaming platform for Skybound Rescuer
+- Developed a sophisticated drone video streaming platform for [Skybound Rescuer](https://skyboundrescuerproject.com/)
-  - Implemented advanced video streaming technologies reducing latency by 60%
+  - Implemented advanced drone control and video streaming technologies to allow remote control of DJI drones from a web browser
   - Utilized Kubernetes, Docker, and MQTT for robust, scalable infrastructure
-- Created Troopr.co.uk: A comprehensive career and events platform for military veterans
+- Created [Troopr.co.uk](https://www.troopr.co.uk/), a comprehensive career and events platform for military veterans
-  - Delivered fully functional platform in under 4 months
+  - Delivered a fully functional platform in under 5 months
   - Integrated Stripe for secure payment processing
-- Resolved performance bottlenecks for The Racing Manager, reducing page load times from minutes to 10-15 seconds
+- Resolved performance bottlenecks for [The Racing Manager](https://theracingmanager.com/), reducing page load times over a minute less than 5 seconds
   - Optimized GraphQL queries and implemented strategic caching mechanisms
-- Led technical migration for SilverRail, transitioning from WordPress to React-based site
+- Led technical migration for [SilverRail](https://silverrailtech.com/), transitioning from WordPress to a React-based site
-  - Improved site reliability and reduced maintenance costs by 35%
+- Interviewed and evaluated engineering candidates

 ### Senior Software Engineer | Red Badger